LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/background.rst

 Getting Started with Git
 ------------------------

-In order to get started with Git, you need to install :ref:`Git <git-install>` on your machine and :ref:`install Visual Studio <vs-setup>`.
+In order to get started with Git, you need to install :ref:`Git <git-install>` and :ref:`install Visual Studio <vs-setup>` on your machine.

 Check Your Understanding
 ------------------------